romainsacchi/carculator/paper.md

 The authors would like to acknowledge the financial contribution of InnoSuisse via the project Swiss Competence Center for Energy Research (SCCER) Efficient Technologies and Systems for Mobility.
+This work was also financially supported by ACT ELEGANCY, Project No 271498, which has received funding from DETEC (CH), BMWi (DE), RVO (NL), Gassnova (NO), BEIS (UK), Gassco, Equinor and Total, and is cofunded by the European Commission under the Horizon 2020 programme, ACT Grant Agreement No 691712.

 # References